Canon M100 vs Panasonic G9

 Studio photographers will appreciate that the Panasonic G9 (unlike the M100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the M100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the M100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the M100 and G9 can be found, respectively, in the Canon M100 Manual (free pdf) or the online Panasonic G9 Manual.

 So what conclusions can be drawn?
 Is the Canon M100 better than the Panasonic G9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.